 Learn more about specific foods that trigger heartburn and how to help manage your diet.

-Coffee, tea, sodas, and energy drinks are common heartburn triggers.
+Coffee, caffeinated teas, sodas, and energy drinks are common heartburn triggers.

 Red wine is worse than white wine as a heartburn trigger, though both increase stomach acid production.

 THINGS THAT CAN MAKE HEARTBURN WORSE

 Watch out for other heartburn triggers like citrus fruits and juices, tomatoes, and tomato sauces.